EricDanielsH/dot-files/README.md

 This structure facilitates easy navigation and modification, allowing for a more intuitive and efficient development experience.

+## Yabai and SKHD Configurations
+In addition to my Neovim setup, I have also included configurations for Yabai and SKHD.
+Yabai is a tiling window manager for macOS that allows for efficient window management, while SKHD is a simple hotkey daemon for macOS.
+These tools help enhance productivity by streamlining window management and keyboard shortcuts.

+---

 To this day, I still change some settings on my configuration to make it more intuitive for me.
+Feel free to explore these configurations and adapt them to suit your workflow.